Counsellor of State: List of current counsellors of state

-Of these seven, Prince Andrew and Prince Harry do not perform royal duties.
+Of these seven, Andrew, Prince Harry, and Princess Beatrice do not perform royal duties.
 If Prince Harry ceases to be domiciled in the United Kingdom, he shall become ineligible to be a counsellor of state.
-In February 2022 however, Prince Harry renewed his lease on Frogmore Cottage in the UK, meaning he may have intended to continue to be domiciled there.
-In March 2023, it was confirmed that Prince Harry had been asked to vacate Frogmore Cottage by May 2023.

-Prince Andrew remains eligible to serve after withdrawing from most royal activities; this provoked backlash due to the allegations of sexual abuse made against him.
+Andrew remains eligible to serve in this role, though he has withdrawn from most royal activities; this was provoked by a backlash due to the allegations of sexual abuse made against him.
+In practice, only members of the royal family that perform public duties on behalf of the monarch would be appointed as counsellors of state, thus eliminating the possibility of Harry, Andrew or Beatrice serving in this role.

-Should any of the above, other than the Queen Consort, the Duke of Edinburgh or the Princess Royal, become ineligible or unable to serve, the next persons eligible would be Princess Eugenie and then Peter Phillips until 8 November 2024 when Lady Louise Mountbatten-Windsor turns 21.
-Prince George will also automatically become a counsellor of state on his 21st birthday (in 2034) and will replace Princess Beatrice.
-Prince George will also be eligible at age 18 if his father is king.
+Should any of the above, other than Camilla, Edward or Anne, become ineligible or unable to serve, the next person eligible would be Princess Eugenie.
+Prince George is to automatically become a counsellor of state on his 21st birthday on 22 July 2034, and would replace Princess Beatrice (or his 18th birthday should he be the heir apparent at that time, and would replace Princess Eugenie).

 List of former counsellors of state

-The following is a list of all the people who were once eligible to be a counsellor of state, listed in chronological order:
+The following is a list of all the people who have been eligible to be a counsellor of state, listed in chronological order.
+A † indicates Counsellors who died whilst eligible: